-This is a simple web app and website launch checklist for product/project managers to quickly test performance plus a list of commonly overlooked mobile app simple tests to confirm that the app behaves as expected.
-Product managers on the client side can use the tools provided to see performance results when working with digital agencies or dev shops.
+This simple website and web app checklist will help product and project managers to quickly test their performance before launching them.
+We also list commonly overlooked mobile app simple tests to confirm that the app behaves as expected and functions as intended.
+Product managers on the client side can use the tools we enumerate, as they can help in providing performance results when working with digital consultancies or app development agencies.

 - Performance: Pass Google Page Speed Insights Test